What is Prefest?

 jaundice (yellowing of the skin or eyes);

-a lump in your breast;
+a lump in your breast; or

 Common side effects may include:

-nausea, vomiting, stomach pain, bloating;
+nausea, vomiting, bloating, stomach cramps;

-loss of scalp hair;
+thinning scalp hair; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Prefest (estradiol and norgestimate)?
+What other drugs will affect Prefest?